-The IP address is a unique address in the network, which is necessary for finding, transferring and receiving information from one computer (crosspoint) to another.
+An IP address is a unique address in the network, which is necessary for finding, transferring, and receiving information from one computer (crosspoint) to another.

-A crosspoint is any device that has the ability to connect to the network.
+A crosspoint is any device that can connect to a network.

-The IP address itself exists in any networks, even consisting of a pair of computers, created on the basis of Wi Fi, or a network of a large enterprise.
-Each computer, without exceptions, has its own unique IP-address, if there is a connection to the network.
-Each of the computers in the network is related to IP address, moreover, there can’t be two devices in one network with identical IP addresses.
-But in different networks IP addresses can coincide.
+The IP address exists in any network, even a network consisting of a pair of computers, created based on Wi-Fi, or the network of a large enterprise.
+Each computer, without exceptions, has its own unique IP-address if there is a connection to the network.
+Each of the computers in the network has an IP address.
+Moreover, there can’t be two devices in one network with identical IP addresses.
+But in different networks, IP addresses can coincide.

 The range of IP addresses is allocated to the provider on a free basis, but here, as everywhere, appropriate control is needed.
-The provider that secured them after a certain period of time must confirm their direct use, so that there is no downtime.
+The provider that secured them after a certain period must confirm their direct use so that there is no downtime.